 The biggest naming confusion lies between these two famous regions.

-- Methuselah vs. Imperial: A 6 Liter bottle is a Methuselah in Champagne/Burgundy but an Imperial in Bordeaux.
+- Methuselah vs. Imperial: A 6-liter bottle is a Methuselah in Champagne/Burgundy but an Imperial in Bordeaux.

 France: The Jura "Clavelin"

 In the Jura region of eastern France, you will encounter a squat, distinct bottle called the Clavelin.
-It holds exactly 620 ml.
+It holds exactly 620 mL.
 Used exclusively for Vin Jaune, this size represents the volume of wine remaining from a 1-liter barrel after six years and three months of aging under a yeast veil.
-The "missing" wine is the "angels' share" lost to evaporation.
+The “missing” wine is the “angels' share” lost to evaporation.

 Austria: The "Doppler"

 If you visit an Austrian Heuriger (wine tavern), you may see large, flask-shaped bottles.
-These are called Dopplers and hold 2 Liters.
-They are traditionally used for casual, convivial wines like Grüner Veltliner or Gemischter Satz meant for sharing among large groups.
+These are called Dopplers and hold 2 L. They are traditionally used for casual, convivial wines like Grüner Veltliner or Gemischter Satz meant for sharing among large groups.

 Switzerland: The Pot and the Désirée